 Call Gopher State One Call at 651-454-0002 at least 48 hours in advance to make ensure you will not hit anything dangerous while digging.
 Safety first!

 Next, you will want to make sure that you clear all rocks from the area.
-Rocks can dull the wheel or they will fly out and could injure someone so you want to make sure you thoroughly check the area.
+Rocks can dull the wheel or they could fly out and injure someone so be sure to thoroughly check the area.

 To speed up the stump removal process, cut the stump with a chainsaw as close to the ground as you can get it.
-This is an optional step, but will make the process easier.
+This is an optional step but it will make the process easier.

-Use the lever to move the wheel from side to side, grinding away at the stump until you are 4 inches into the ground- do not force the grinder into the stump, rather gently let it grind away the top layer and move on
+Use the lever to move the wheel from side to side, grinding away at the stump until you are 4 inches into the ground.
+Do not force the grinder into the stump, instead, gently let it grind away the top layer and move on.

-Move the machine forward and repeat the last two steps
+Move the machine forward and repeat the previous two steps.

-Continue to move the machine forward in increments until the stump is completely gone and you have a hole 4 inches deep
+Continue to move the machine forward in small increments until the stump is completely gone and you have a hole four inches deep.

 How to Dispose of the Leftover Wood Chips

 If you do not have a use for the wood chips, there are many places in town that will take them free of charge.
 Ask local nurseries or neighbors if they need them for anything.
-Otherwise, you can compost them or there are recycling places that will get rid of them for a small charge.
-Google “wood chip removal near me” to locate places near you.
+Otherwise, you can compost them or there are recycling centers that will get rid of them for a small charge.

-Need help removing your stump?
-We offer free bids for the Twin Cities area.
+Need help grinding a stump?
+Contact the stump removal and grinding experts.
+We provide free bids for the Twin Cities area.
 Give us a call today!
 (651) 401-1123